-1990's.
-Having inherited one of the most distorted planned economies, the government was nonetheless ambivalent about market reform.
-The president Iliescu's faction of the government in particular seems to have genuinely believed that the reform could do without a large-scale enterprise restructuring, and certainly did not envision the massive layoffs that took place under the successor government.
+The miners received at least a tacit support from the conservative faction within the government, without which it is doubtful whether their action would have been successful.
+It is debatable how much of the support reflected the conservatives' stance on reform policy.
+Some, notably president Iliescu himself, may have genuinely believed that the reform could do without a large-scale enterprise restructuring, in particular the massive layoffs that took place under the successor government.
 We cannot completely discount the validity of these conservative views.
 Our exercise does not address the distributive consequences of restructuring or the non-monetary social impact of a large-scale restructuring such as a spread of alcoholism and higher crime and divorce rates, as observed in the aftermath of the 1997 layoff (see Larionescu et. al. (1999) and Kideckel (2000)).
-Also, our exercise is an ex-post evaluation, and the economic logic of restructuring may have been less evident in the early 1990's.
-For example, there may have been an expectation of a recovery of demand for coal after its initial collapse, which was of course never materialized.
-The question, however, remains in that the restructuring was not slow but rather totally absent for seven years.
+Also, our exercise is an ex-post evaluation, and the economic logic of restructuring may have been less evident in the early 1990's.27 Further, the government and the mining company may not have had all the necessary expertise to carry out effective restructuring.
+However, the Ostrava region did carry out a substancial restructuring early on, facing the similar conditions albeit arguably to a less extent.
+Justifiable caution does not explain why in Jiu Valley restructuring was totally absent for seven years.

-A more sinister reason for the delayed restructuring can be ascertained from the miners' active role in national politics.
-The purpose of the mineriadas, the miners' marches, in the early 1990's was to violently repress progressive voices such as intellectuals and students as well as right-wing politicians.
+A more sinister reason for the conservatives' allying with the miners can be ascertained from the afore-mentioned miners' role in national politics.
 Notably, a 1991 mineriada forced the resignation of the reform-minded prime minister Roman, the arch-rival of the president Iliescu.
 It was widely believed that the conservative faction of the government called for the miners' action.
-Thus the conservative faction may have wanted to keep miners as a useful political force, contributing to the delayed restructuring.
-Conversely, the massive layoff by the progressive government may have been in part motivated by its desire to eliminate a oppositional force while possible.
+Thus the conservative faction may have wanted to keep miners as a useful political force.
+Conversely, the massive layoff of 1997 under the progressive government may have been in part motivated by its desire to eliminate an oppositional force while possible.
+This is a rationalization of the view, expressed by many in our interviews, that the new government took 'revenge' on miners for the earlier mineriadas.
+It corroborates this aspect of the layoff that the final mineriada of 1999 seems to have taken place in alliance with the new nationalist party that tried to overthrow the government.